"Who wants to see me take off Snivelly's pants?" asked James.

 "He must have a reason, Harry, I'm sure of it," said Hermione.

 "Maybe," Hermione lowered her voice, "Maybe these memories were fake, and that's why Professor Snape kept them in the pesnieve during his practice with Harry - so in case of an unexpected accident they wouldn't blend in with his own.
 They could be part of some plan to mislead You-Know-Who.
-Don't you think at all, Ron?"
+I mean, it's possible."

 "Why mislead him into thinking he's a traitor, 'Mione?"

-And that was the first time Ron had said something so surprisingly obvious that even Hermione didn't have an answer.
-Harry poked at his breakfast again, his stomach feeling full although he had barely eaten a bite.
+To that, Hermione didn't have an answer.
+Harry poked at his breakfast again, his stomach feeling full although he had barely eaten.
 The sight of food seemed of no interest to him, and he wished for the tenth time this week he had never told his friends about the incident with Snape's memories.

 So, after he banged on Dumbledore's door for about an hour and no one ever replied, exactly as he had guessed it would happen, he found himself sitting cross – legged in the Gryffindor common room repeating everything he had heard about that prophecy to Ron and Hermione.